chiaradia/stockservice/README.md

     $ cd stockservice
     $ ./mvnw test

 Furthermore, it's highly recommended to take a look at the Postman collection.
 It's possible to test the entire API with it.
-You just need to download [Postman](https://www
+You just need to download [Postman](https://www.getpostman.com/apps) and import this [collection](https://github.com/chiaradia/stockservice/postman/stockservice.postman_collection.json).
-.getpostman.com/apps) and import the collection.

 ## Improvements